preetha8398/preetha8398.github.io/README.md

 # Starter Web Project

 This is a simple website prjct for showing how to use Git and Github together.

 ## Introduction

 This s example to show different parts of the Git repository and various commands using a web prjct.

 ## Purpose

 As stated above, the main sdcsDczsdvSDvSDvD

 ## Deployment

+s
-sdvszdvSDvzsdv..hiiiiiiiiii this s preetha
+dvszdvSDvzsdv..hiiiiiiiiii this s preetha

 ## How to contribute

-sdvsdvsfdvdfvfvafgsfbikdnf
+s
+dvsdvsfdvdfvfvafgsfbikdnf....its enough